Fuel Scarcity: Increase petrol supply to depots, Korodo urges NNPC

 Alhaji Tokunbo Korodo, immediate past Chairman, Nigeria Union of Petroleum and Natural Gas Workers (NUPENG), has urged the NNPC to increase the supply of petrol to depots to cushion the effect of fuel scarcity Nigerians are going through presently.

-Korodo, who made the call in an interview with the News Agency of Nigeria (NAN) in Lagos, said that most of the depots in Lagos are dried up.
+Korodo, who made the call in an interview with newsmen in Lagos, said that most of the depots in Lagos are dried up.

 According to him, out of over 75 depots in Lagos, only four or five are being used by NNPC to distribute to filling stations nationwide.